Civil Engineering

 International Study Opportunities

-Students have the opportunity in their third year to spend either one or two trimesters studying abroad in a partner University, there are options to study in countries such as France, Spain, China, Australia, Canada, USA, Singapore, New Zealand
+Students have the opportunity in their third year to spend either one or two trimesters studying abroad in a partner University.
+There are options to study in countries such as France, Germany, Switzerland, UK, Australia, New Zealand, Canada, USA, Singapore.

 Career & Graduate Study Opportunities